Why tipping your yacht crew is important

 So hopefully having read this, you are on board with the idea that the crew works really hard, and that they thoroughly deserve to receive your tip.
 Next, we will consider how much you should give when tipping your crew.

-How much should you tip your crew?
+How much should you be tipping your crew?

 It is good etiquette to tip the crew 5-15% of the booking price.
 This amount is endorsed by the Mediterranean Yachting Brokers Association (MYBA).